 1.4b Does the system check for accuracy by accessing a commercial aggregator of information, describe this process and the levels of accuracy required by the contract?

-No.
+No

-1.5 What specific legal authorities, arrangements, and agreements defined the collection of information?
+1.5 Identify the specific legal authorities, arrangements, and agreements that defined the collection of information.